 what they don’t know.

-You role model your thinking process.
+Role model your thinking process.

-the students, being able to identify what you don’t know is important in
+For students, being able to identify what you don’t know is important in

 developing their knowledge base and clinical reasoning.
 When you don’t know